cyevgeniy/evg.moe/content/posts/zod-validation.md

 ![Form screen](/img/vue-zod-3.png)

-What we want now is to validate all fields when a user clicks the "Submit" button and show corresponding error messages for all invalid fields.
+What we want now is to validate all fields and show corresponding error messages for all invalid fields when a user clicks the "Submit" button.
 First of all, we need a validation schema:

 ```
 const personalSchema = z.object({